minya/videodlbot/README.md

 2. Send a URL from YouTube, Instagram, or Twitter/X
 3. The bot will download the video and send it back to you

+Note: Only users whose Telegram IDs are listed in the `ALLOWED_USERS` setting will be able to use the bot.
+This helps prevent unauthorized usage.

 ## Commands

 - `/start` - Introduces the bot and explains its functionality